BrEduOliveira/Computer-Science/1st Year/Prog. II/README.md

 # Programming II

-In this discipline I learned about sorting algorithms ad other things
+In this discipline I learned about sorting algorithms and other things

 I also created a system using all the content learned in the discipline